Workplace Violence Against Nurses

 Nurse-led Strategies

 You can join these committees or work with your employer to create them.
-Collaborating with your supervisory staff and HR, you can create workflows, policies, reporting methods, and provide education on prevention of workplace violence and make a difference in your overall work environment.
+Collaborating with your supervisory staff and HR, you can create workflows, policies, and reporting methods, provide education on preventing workplace violence, and make a difference in your overall work environment.

-Advocate for your own safety the same way you would for your patients!
+• Advocate for your safety the same way you would for your patients!

-As nurses we aren’t afraid of stepping up to bat for our patients when they need something, but we are notorious for taking a hit and letting it slide, sometimes even to our own detriment.
+• As nurses, we aren’t afraid to step up to bat for our patients when they need something, but we are notorious for taking a hit and letting it slide, sometimes even to our own detriment.

 Ask yourself...